 If the writer is not established or if there is uncertainty about whether a potential writer can deliver the results you want, ask them to write a test assignment and pay them for this first test.

-It is very important to pay them because professional writers usually will not work on “spec” unless you happen to be a major publication.
-This is because this is how the fraudsters get content without paying for it.
+It is essential to pay them because professional writers usually will not work on “spec” unless you are a significant publication.
+This is how fraudsters get content without paying for it.

 Give the writer a chance to make as many revisions as necessary; however, pay them for the attempt, even if unsatisfactory.
 It is unfair to do otherwise.